bitnine-oss/octopus.io/installationAndManagement.rst

 - Database for meta store

-  - The Octopus can use the RDBMS that is supported by DataNucleus to meta store
+  - The Octopus can use the RDBMS that is supported by DataNucleus to meta store.
-  - Adding a JDBC driver which will be used for meta store to Octopus's CLASSPATH
+  - Adding a JDBC driver which will be used for meta store to Octopus's CLASSPATH.
      - (Adding a JDBC driver to 2.2.3's share/octopus/ext directory)

 If you use the source code not the binary distribution it requires additional requirements below to install the Octopus.